Sleepy-Heads/alarm_clock_app/README.md

 - Finished 2 more of our total 8 required user stories as planned.
 (6/8 Completed)

+- Users will be asked for permission to recieve notifications on their first time opening the application.

 - Users can now choose alarm puzzles and difficulty.
 Users will get notifications for their alarms and can click the solve button.

 <img src='http://g.recordit.co/sYZD3qslKS.gif' width='' alt='Sprint 2' />